Jxchong1999/DFANet/README.md

 ## Citation

-If you use the DFANet, please cite the paper:
+If you use the DFANet, please cite the paper, thank you:

 ```
 @inproceedings{huang2022towards,